Worst-Case Analysis for a Leader-follower Partially Observable Stochastic Game: Introduction

+Contributions of this paper are summarized as follows. \begin{enumerate}[(i)] \item We introduce the worst-case analysis to a leader-follower POSG to consider the case where the leader has little knowledge of the adversarial follower.
+This is a first step for further evaluating the value of an improved understanding of the adversarial follower in a dynamic, multi-agent partially observable stochastic system.

+\item (\textit{Theoretically}) We show that the POSG under the worst-case analysis is a single-agent dynamic decision-making problem based solely on information of the leader.
+This model is unique from the zero-sum POSG and has a sufficient statistic more computationally tractable than the existing sufficient statistics presented in the POSG literature.
+We investigate the structural properties of the leader's optimal value function and show that it may not be convex.

-\item The modest structural results for the leader's optimal value function impose computational challenges.
-To establish a benchmark for the leader's performance, we present a backward recursive algorithm to efficiently construct a lower bound for the leader's value function for the finite horizon case.
-Specifically, the algorithm at each iteration approximates the optimal value function by a piecewise linear and concave function.
-Existing POMDP algorithms can then be employed to evaluate the worst-case performance for each leader's action.
-This algorithm further makes use of a geometric approach and mixed integer programs (MIPs) to determine the leader's value function.
-We evaluate the quality of the lower bound and show that the approximation function is no worse than the value function associated with the second best action of the leader and the approximation error could be zero under certain circumstances.
-We also show that this algorithm converges for the infinite horizon.
+\item (\textit{Computationally}) The non-convex structural result limits the usefulness of existing partially observable Markov decision process (POMDP) algorithms in our problem.
+While the worst-case model can also be viewed as a POMDP with imprecise parameters under the criterion of ``maxmin", currently there are no general algorithms for these problems.
+In order to establish a bottom-line performance for the leader, we develop a novel backward recursive algorithm to construct a lower bound for the leader's finite-horizon value function and to determine its associated policy.
+We evaluate the quality of the solution and show that the lower bound is no worse than the value function associated with the \textit{second best} leader's action.
+We also show that this algorithm can approximately determine a lower bound for the infinite planning horizon problem.